Passengers eye legal action against Boeing, Asiana over crash

 The lawsuit alleged that the Asiana flight crew committed "an extensive litany of errors and omissions" and were improperly trained and supervised, causing the crash.

-They are seeking at least $5 million in damages for "extreme bodily and mental injuries and economic damages" allegedly suffered as a result of the crash, according to the lawsuit.
+They are seeking at least $5 million (3.3 million pounds) in damages for "extreme bodily and mental injuries and economic damages" allegedly suffered as a result of the crash, according to the lawsuit.

 A spokesman for Asiana Airlines declined to comment.